Your Rugby Mates Don't Need to Know your Colleagues: Triadic Closure with Edge Colors: Hardness Results

-\proofparagraph{The Variable Gadget.} The vertices of the variable gadget consist of an upper layer, a middle layer and a lower part.
-The vertices in the middle layer and the lower layer form a \emph{variable-representation gadget}, where each edge between the two parts represents one occurrence of a variable.
+\proofparagraph{The Variable Gadget.} The vertex set of the variable gadget consist of an upper layer, a middle layer and a down layer.
+The vertices in the middle layer and the down layer form a \emph{variable-representation gadget}, where each edge between the two parts represents one occurrence of a variable.
 The vertices in the upper layer form a \emph{variable-soundness gadget}, which we need to ensure that for each variable either all occurrences are assigned `true' or all occurrences are assigned `false'.
-We start by describing the variable-representation gadget.~Let
+For an illustration of the variable-representation and the variable-soundness gadget for some variable~$x_i$ see~Figure~\ref{Figure Variable gadget}.